 For driving the DVLA states that you must be able to do an emergency stop.
 It is illegal to drive a car if you cannot do this.
 Some insurers have time limits in the small print of their contracts so it can be worth calling them to make sure you are covered to drive again.
-On average after hernia surgery expect not to drive for 10-14 days.
+On average after hernia surgery expect not to drive for 10-14 days (about 2 weeks).

-WARNING: Most problems arise from simple activity such as gardening or DIY when it is too easy to forget you have just had surgery and try to lift, move, push things that are too heavy from a weak position.
-Please be careful doing these activities in the first 6-8 weeks even when you feel very comfortable. - Imagine you are being good after attending your workplaces manual handling training.
+WARNING: Most problems arise from simple activities such as gardening or DIY when it is too easy to forget you have just had surgery and try to lift, move, push things that are too heavy from a weak position.
+Please be careful doing these activities in the first 6-8 weeks (about 2 months) even when you feel very comfortable. - Imagine you are being good after attending your workplace manual handling training.
 Follow those sought of rules.
 See below on how to lift after surgery.

-"When can I shower/bath again?"
+"When can I shower/bath/swim again?"